nurulislam21/WRO-FE-2025_Team-Echo-Drift/README.md

 Together, we’ve built trust, worked hard, and won multiple national robotics competitions.
 Our biggest achievement so far?
 Winning Silver at the World Robot Olympiad Bangladesh 2025, earning the chance to represent our country on the global stage.

 Now, we’re giving it our all to lift Bangladesh’s flag high at the World Robot Olympiad 2025 International Finals.
-With passion, teamwork, and belief—anything is possible!
+With passion, teamwork, and belief - anything is possible!

 <p align="center">
   <img src="t-photos/WROGP.png" alt="Team Echo Drift" width="700"/>